jhumphry/gazetteer_etl/README.md

     optional arguments:
-      -h, --help            show this help message and exit
+      -h, --help            show this help message and exit --schema SCHEMA       Only search this schema when identifying the type

     database arguments:
       --dry-run [LOG FILE]  Dump commands to a file rather than executing them on